 Planning a lesson about body part idiomatic phrases

-Good day to all; it’s Dr TEFL once again to help you come up with engaging, fun and simply awesome lesson plans.
+Good day to all; it’s Dr TEFL once again to help you develop engaging, fun and simply excellent lesson plans.
 Today we are looking at body part idiomatic phrases.
 Enjoy!

 English teaching resources: Idioms related to body parts

 Objective: To have fun and learn the meaning of some idioms

 Most languages have idioms and sayings, and some of them are pretty similar.
 For example, some of them are called similes and often start with ‘as’, e.g., as blind as a bat.
 Others relate to body parts, like the ones below.

 You could give the students a handout with these expressions.